 Broken windows policing a recipe for race-based enforcement, Legal Aid Society warns in new analysis

-Broken windows leads to broken trust of the police in minority communities, the Legal Aid Society says, citing new data showing 91% of typical quality-of-life arrests last year were of Black and Latino suspects.
+NEW YORK — Broken windows leads to broken trust of the police in minority communities, the Legal Aid Society says, citing new NYPD data showing 91% of typical quality-of-life arrests last year were of Black and Latino suspects.

 “Decades of research have shown that this style of policing produces little to no public safety benefit while further alienating intensively policed communities, criminalizing poverty and exacerbating racial disparities in the criminal legal system,” says the Legal Aid Society report.